 Instructions

-Preheat oven to 350 degrees F. Grease two 9×5 inch loaf pan and line it with parchment paper.
+- Preheat oven to 350 degrees F. Grease two 9×5 inch loaf pans and line it with parchment paper.
 In a medium bowl, whisk to combine the flour, baking soda, ginger, cinnamon, and salt.
 Set aside.

-Pour batter into prepared pans and bake for 23-25 minutes or until a toothpick inserted in the center of the cakes come out clean.
+- Divide batter into the two prepared pans and bake for 23-25 minutes or until a toothpick inserted in the center of the cakes come out clean.
 Remove the cakes from the oven and set on a cooling rack to cool in the pan for 10 minutes.
 Turn the cakes out and allow them to cool completely on the rack.

 - Using a serrated knife, cut the cooled cakes in half lengthwise.
 Use a gingerbread man shaped cookie cutter to cut out as many gingerbread men as possible.
 (I cut 8 gingerbread men out of each of the 4 parts of bread which gave me 32 gingerbread men.
 Set the gingerbread men aside until ready to assemble the cake.